startnine/startnine.github.io/README.md

 # Start9 Website
-This repository contains the code for the Start9 website
+This repository contains the code for the Start9 website and documentation for Start9

 ## Getting Started
 Refer to [the Jekyll docs](https://jekyllrb.com/docs/).